shibatch/grantback/v0.2/GUIDE_FOR_ADOPTERS.md

 * Final Important Notes:
   This License Template is experimental and provided as a starting point.
 You are solely responsible for the license you implement.
 It is strongly recommended to have your customized license reviewed by legal counsel to ensure it meets your specific needs and legal context before offering it to your community.

 4\.
-A Licensee Reused Your VOD Under Your License: What Next?
+A Licensee Reused Your VOD Under Your License: Initial Steps

 So, a member of your community has created a Streamed Work using your VOD under your VOD Reaction License and (as per Clause 3.c of the license you offer) has notified you.
 Here’s what you might do: